 Table 3.
 ME values Nutrient levels in selected animal protein meals

 Source: adapted from Hamilton (2002)

 Animal protein meals have a long history in poultry nutrition.
-Utilisation of this valuable feed ingredient is important in minimising loss (nutrient and economic value) in the production of safe, high quality poultry meat, eggs and bioproducts.
+The utilisation of this valuable feed ingredient is important in minimising loss (nutrient and economic value) in the production of safe, high-quality poultry meat, eggs and bioproducts.

 Table 4.
 ME values and nutrient composition of selected animal protein sources

 |Poultry by-product meal||60.0||2950||3.50||2.10||3.4|

 Fats and oils, collectedly termed lipids, are regularly used in poultry feed to satisfy the energy need of the animal as lipids have more than twice the amount of ME compared with carbohydrates or proteins per kg weight.
 Lipids are also an important carrier for fat-soluble vitamins (A, D, E, and K) as wells for the provision of an essential fatty acid, linoleic acid, in the diet.
 A variety of fats and oils are used in feed, including lipids of animal origins (usually fats, i.e., tallow, lard, except fish oil) and lipids of vegetable origin (usually oils, i.e., soy oil, canola/rapeseed oil, sunflower oil, linseed oil, palm oil, cottonseed oil).

 In practical feed formulation, the level of lipids rarely exceeds 4% in compound feed.
 However, even a small decrease in digestibility can cost dearly in terms of dietary energy.
 Like any other nutrient, a varying proportion of lipids are undigested depending on their sources and the species and age of the animal to which they are fed.
 Some of the data are summarised in Table 5.